itsokk/es0hack-issues/README.md

 > info

-esohack is a cient i started because im on holiday and have nothing to do. i also want to use it as a learning experience. this repo is just for bugs/feature requests (read below), as i would like to keep the project closed source until i decide to stop working on it.
+esohack is a client i started because im on holiday and have nothing to do. i also want to use it as a learning experience. this repo is just for bugs/feature requests (read below), as i would like to keep the project closed source until i decide to stop working on it.

 > bugs/feature requests